 Jerma River is one of the most beautiful canyons in Serbia.
-Located at the south-east of the country, the gorge of the river is also known as Vlaška Gorge.
+Located on the south-eastern part of the country, the gorge of the river is also known as Vlaška Gorge.

 Falling rocks and early snow cause road to close.
-The road includes several tunnels.
+The road features a few tunnels.
 It’s certainly breathtaking and it has a fearsome reputation.
 The main risk on this curvy and narrow mountainous road which rarely permits speeds over 30km/h is coming around a blind corner and discover a vehicle proceeding toward you.